sherrylsin20/resapp/README.md

 # ResApp

-Flutter project for finals, implementing API in an mobile app / web.
+Flutter project for finals, implementing API in a mobile app / web.

 ### API Service
 -  Unofficial MasakApaHariIni API by tomorisakura